GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 All in all, our app stands in it's full glory as depicted below:
 <div style="text-align:center; padding: 20px 0;"><img src="/assets/kotlin-app-screenshot.png" alt="Screenshot"/></div>

-Evidently we wan't to test out that whenever item description `EditText` is filled with anything meaningful and "Add item" button is pressed, the newly added item is populated to the list.
+Evidently we want to test out that whenever item description `EditText` is filled with anything meaningful and "Add item" button is pressed, the newly added item is populated to the list.
 Furthermore, it is of utmost importance to ensure that all the items that are added to the list do not contain any superfluous whitespaces.
 For that we need tests of course.